seek-oss/skuba/docs/deep-dives/pnpm.md

 3. Create [pnpm-workspace.yaml](https://pnpm.io/pnpm-workspace_yaml)

-   If you are not using yarn workspaces, you can completely skip this step.
+   If you are not using yarn workspaces, you can skip this step.

    ```yaml
    packages: